ChuckHill2/VideoLibrarian/Readme.md

 If any of these files are deleted, they will be recreated.

-### Retrieving IMDB Movie Internet Shortcut
+### Manually Retrieving IMDB Movie Internet Shortcut

 Go to <https://www.imdb.com/find?s=tt>

 In the web page search box, enter the name of the movie.
 The results may find more than one entry.
 Verify by opening the relevant page.
-Click and drag the link from the Chrome, Firefox, or Edge address bar to the folder with the matching movie.
+Click and drag the link from the browser address bar to the folder with the matching movie.

-### First Time MovieGuide Startup
+### First Time VideoLibrarian Startup

-When starting MovieGuide for the first time, the root folder(s) containing the movies has not yet been set in MovieGuide.
+When starting VideoLibrarian for the first time, the root folder(s) containing the videos has not yet been set in VideoLibrarian.

-Open the File-\>Settings dialog to enter your root movie folders (you may have more than one root movie folder).
+Open the File-\>Settings dialog to enter your root video folders (you may have more than one root video folder).

 When OK is pressed, the movie information will start to be downloaded from the internet.
 Depending on the number of movies you have, this may take from minutes to hours. *Be patient*.
-This cached information for each movie is stored in the same folder as the movie.
+This cached information for each movie is stored in the same folder as the video.
 These files are named tt0000000.xxx.
 If these files are deleted, they will automatically be regenerated.
 Once these cached files have been generated, startup will be a whole lot faster.
 This is the only time the internet is accessed.

-Review File-\>Status Log or the MovieGuide.log for any possible errors in file generation.
+Review File-\>Status Log or the VideoLibrarian.log for any possible errors in file generation.

 ### Movie Tile View Modes